Accessorial Charge: What It Is and How to Reduce Fees

 The good news is that accessorial charges can be reduced or eliminated by simply understanding what they are and how they work.
 Once you understand the basics, then you can plan your shipments better to minimize extra fees.

-So, let's breakdown some of the facts about accessorial charges, and introduce a few ways that you can reduce the potential of being nickeled and dimed to death by your carrier.
+In this blog post, we'll break down what accessorial charges are, explain the most common types you'll encounter, and introduce a few ways you can reduce the potential of being nickeled and dimed to death by your carrier.

 What is an Accessorial Charge?